UltraEngine/Documentation/CPP/Joint_SetLimits.md

 ## Remarks

-If both minangle and maxangle are set to zero, joint limits will be disabled.
+If both the minimum and maximum angle are set to zero, joint limits will be disabled.

 ## Example